Musicals101.com

 b.
 Feb.
 28, 1939 (Wichita Falls, Texas)

-Tune's nine Tonys include awards for acting, direction and choreography.
-After dancing on screen in Hello Dolly (1969), he won his first Tony as Best Featured Actor in the Cy Coleman- Dorothy Fields Broadway musical Seesaw (1973), introducing the showstopper "It's Not Where You Start (It's Where You Finish)."
-Moving behind the scenes, he choreographed and co-directed The Best Little Whorehouse in Texas (1978), the first in a string of long-running hits.
-His witty staging of A Day In Hollywood/A Night In The Ukraine (1980) was followed by Maury Yeston's innovative Nine (1982), which brought Tune a Tony for Best Director.
-He shared a Tony for Best Choreography with Thommie Walsh for the Gershwin pastiche My One And Only (1983), which Tune co-starred in with Twiggy.
+To date, this gifted man has won nine Tonys, including awards for acting, direction and choreography.
+A brilliant dancer, his lean frame and six-foot-six height made him an unusual casting choice.
+After making his Broadway debut in the ensemble of Baker Street (1964), then danced in A Joyful Noise (1966) and How Now Dow Jones (1967).
+On screen, he was "Ambrose Kemper" in Hello Dolly (1969) and a lead dancer in Ken Baker's quirky adaptation of The Boy Friend (1971).
+Tune won his first Tony for Best Featured Actor playing dancer-choreographer "David" in the Cy Coleman- Dorothy Fields Broadway musical Seesaw (1973) -- and introducing the showstopper "It's Not Where You Start (It's Where You Finish)."
+Moving behind the scenes, he choreographed and co-directed The Best Little Whorehouse in Texas (1978), the first in a string of long-running Broadway hits.
+His witty staging of A Day In Hollywood/A Night In The Ukraine (1980) was followed by the staging of Maury Yeston's innovative Nine (1982), which brought Tune a Tony for Best Director.
+He shared a Tony for Best Choreography with Thommie Walsh for the Gershwin pastiche My One And Only (1983), which Tune (as "Captain Billy Buck Chandler") co-starred in with Twiggy.

-Tune tempered traditional show business razzmatazz with an array of fresh staging ideas, giving audiences surprises and showstoppers galore.
-The long-running Grand Hotel (1989) brought Tune twin Tonys for direction and choreography.
+Tune tempered traditional show business razzmatazz with an array of fresh staging ideas, earning a reputation for providing visual surprises and showstoppers.
+The long-running Grand Hotel (1989) brought Tune Tonys for direction and choreography.
 He triumphed with Will Rogers Follies (1991) winning still more awards.
 Tune's nightclub appearances culminated in a limited solo run at Broadway's Gershwin Theatre in 1992.
 He was "Production Supervisor" for the long-running revival of Grease (1994) – the same season that he directed the disastrous sequel The Best Little Whorehouse Goes Public.
-Tune starred in Busker Alley (1995) until his fractured toe forced the show to close on the road.
-Since then, he has performed in Las Vegas, made occasional special appearances, and had a brief run of his club act Off-Broadway.
-Musical buffs hope to see his name on a Broadway marquee again.
+Tune starred in the pre-Broadway tour of Busker Alley (1995) until a fractured bone in his foot forced the show to close on the road.
+Since then, he has performed in Las Vegas, and his club act had a brief run Off-Broadway.

 Urban, Joseph